RanaEmad/blog-api/README.md

 # Blog API
-A challenge task to create a simple blog API using PHP by Shopbox
+A challenge task to create a simple blog API using PHP

 # Installation
 - Clone this repository